taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 5

 We see a view from above, of Asoka and Min sitting across from each other on the large tree trunk beneath Asoka's hammock.
+Asoka is wearing their head scarf and face veil, and their jacket is on but un-fastened up the front.
 Between the two teens is a large, mouth-watering [dosirak](https://en.wikipedia.org/wiki/Dosirak) of leftovers from the Central Hearth, sitting on top of the [bojagi](en.wikipedia.org/wiki/Bojagi) that Min had used to bring it up to Asoka's bubble.
 Asoka eats ravenously as Min pours from a tall thermos of sweet juice made from [Ungurahua](https://youtu.be/baWFekERwsw) fruit into two wooden cups.
 Min puts down the thermos and watches Asoka eat with satisfaction.

-Min: **"Estou feliz que você esteja comendo mais uma vez."**

-*translation: "I'm glad you're eating again."*

 Iri peers curiously into the thermos.
 Min, looking a bit abashed, offers her cup to the mechapet.

 Min: **"Desculpa, eu não tinha certeza se você comer ou beber alguma coisa...você quer tentar?"**